 *Note: We'll be in touch in the coming weeks and months with more details about the virtual platform and everything you need to know to make your roundtable presentation a success.

 Roundtable presentations provide a forum for scholars to engage in active discussion with other conference participants about a completed research project or about a project in developing stages.
 It is an opportunity for authors to share information in an informal, conversational style.
-If you are delivering work in a roundtable session, please expect communication from Dr. Ashley Clayton.
+If you are delivering work in a roundtable session, please expect communication from Dr. Ashley Clayton in October.